Anxiety in Washington State

 Anxiety and Alcohol

 Alcohol has the power to interfere drastically with an individual’s life and their ability to enjoy it.
 Those individuals experiencing anxiety may become dependent on alcohol as a way to self-medicate in a search for relief from their symptoms.
-Though some individuals may think that the alcohol does provide relief from these symptoms, eventually the consumption of alcohol will only exacerbate the symptoms associated with their anxiety.
+Though some individuals may think that alcohol provides relief from these symptoms, eventually the consumption of alcohol will only exacerbate the symptoms associated with their anxiety.

-When compared to people who do not suffer from anxiety-related issues, people who do are three times more likely to abuse alcohol.
-Alcohol or substance abuse is not a solution, and it can lead to even more problems and an increase in anxiety.
+When compared to people who do not suffer from anxiety-related issues, people who do have this mental health disorder may be more likely to abuse alcohol if they use it often.
+Alcohol misuse is not a solution, and it can lead to even more problems and an increase in anxiety.

 Even for those with no history of anxiety, alcohol abuse may ultimately lead to anxiety-related issues.
 Many times the root cause for the onset of panic attacks can be traced to alcohol abuse.
 Because of this, alcohol should be regarded as a toxin that wreaks total havoc on the body.
 Alcohol abuse will only serve to increase the anxiety in an individual as more alcohol is consumed in an attempt to relieve that very same anxiety.

 Anxiety Caused by Withdrawing from Alcohol